Why is the McMullin Area GSA developing a GSP?

 What is included in a GSP?

-McMullin Area’s GSP will include a physical description of the groundwater management area including groundwater conditions, a water budget, groundwater management criteria, a monitoring program, and projects and measurable objectives to become sustainable within 20 years.
-It is the goal of the McMullin Area GSA Board to develop a GSP that will allow flexibility in supply and demand-side solutions to achieve sustainability.
+MAGSA’S GSP includes a physical description of the groundwater management area including groundwater conditions, a water budget, groundwater management criteria, a monitoring program, and projects and measurable objectives to become sustainable within 20 years.
+It is the goal of the McMullin Area GSA Board to allow flexibility in supply and demand-side solutions to achieve sustainability.

-While the State’s requirements for a GSP’s content are the same for all GSAs, the McMullin Area’s issues and solutions will be very specific to the unique challenges within the groundwater management area that it serves.
+While the State’s requirements for a GSP’s content are the same for all GSAs, MAGSA’s issues and solutions will be very specific to the unique challenges within the groundwater management area that it serves.

 For more detail on the required components of the GSP, click to view the CA DWR Plan Outline: click here